eepgwde/robottestilo/README.md

     $ hlpr -l pages/c-locked1 app page-pages consent page

-It calculates a checksum and puts that into the comments file with a timestamp, you can put this into a shell script to snapshot every minute if you wish:
+It calculates a checksum and puts that into the comments file with a timestamp, you can put this into a shell script to snapshot every minute:

-    $ nohup bash -c 'while sleep 60; do hlpr -l pages/c-locked1 app page-pages ; done' &
+    $ nohup bash -c 'until false; do hlpr -l pages/c-locked1 app page-pages; sleep 60; done' &

 ## Converting testconfig.properties files